|

 In May 2008, the NCC announced the organizations who joined with the NCC Founding Members to form the full NCC.
 The new members represented a broad range of stakeholder organizations who were committed to working on national certification.
 The inaugural meeting of the full NCC took place on May 29-30 in Chicago.

 In September 2008, the NCC held its second in-person meeting on September 20-21 in Minneapolis.
-The focus of the meeting was to create governance structures which would allow the NCC to operate more efficiently and effectively.
+The focus of the meeting was to create governance structures that would allow the NCC to operate more efficiently and effectively.
 Three important outcomes of the meeting were: 1. the transformation of the Coordinating Committee into a Steering Committee; 2. the changing of the purpose statement of the National Coalition; 3. and the branding of the NCC.

 2009